Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 While here, it is worth the splurge to indulge in a personalized Montreal food tour (the city is famous for bagels, smoked meat, and poutine), take a hike up Mount Royal, wander the 17th-century cobblestone streets of Old Montreal, pay a visit to the Biodome, explore art at the Phi Centre, and catch a festival.

 In particular, Just for Laughs, Osheaga (I can personally attest), POP Montreal, Montreal En Lumiere, and St-Ambroise Montreal Fringe Festival are especially great.
+And if you’re looking for free or budget-friendly activities, you’ll find plenty.

 Toronto